JabLuszko/MAD-ATV_dev/README.md

 [1] - other filesystems most likely works too, but not tested, just don't go something crazy like exFAT or btrfs.

-[2] - RGC need systemize, was too lazy to change that for first iteration so RGC will be downloaded from MAD/Auto-Config.

 Directory overview: